-The Mid Atlantic Center for Children’s Health and the Environment (MACCHE) is a program of the Association of Occupational and Environmental Clinics (AOEC) through a cooperative agreement with the Agency for Toxic Substances and Disease Registry (ATSDR) and the U.S. Environmental Protection Agency (EPA).
-The Mid-Atlantic Center is located at Children’s National Health System and affiliated with the Children’s Hospital of Philadelphia.
+The Mid Atlantic Center for Children’s Health and the Environment (MACCHE) is a program of the American Academy of Pediatrics through a cooperative agreement with the Agency for Toxic Substances and Disease Registry (ATSDR) and the U.S. Environmental Protection Agency (EPA).
+The Mid-Atlantic Center is located at Children’s National Health System.

 To improve the recognition, evaluation and management of environmental health problems among the children of Federal Region III, which includes Pennsylvania, Delaware, Maryland, West Virginia, Virginia and the District of Columbia.